 I understand and agree that nothing in the HR Manual creates or is intended to create a promise or representation of continued employment at the Agency.
-My signature certifies that I understand the foregoing and agree to perform the duties, roles and responsibilities of my position in compliance with these policies and procedures.
+My signature certifies that I understand the foregoing.
+I have read the HR Manual and agree to perform the duties, roles and responsibilities of my position in compliance with these policies and procedures.

 Employee Name

 Employee Signature

-Data

 Date